tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![bar-chart-large](Images/bar-chart-large.png)

-Slack out to students the [Pandas Visualization help document](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html) as a further reference to the different kind of plots Pandas includes.
+Slack out to students the [Pandas Visualization help document](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html) as a further reference to the different kinds of plots Pandas includes.
 Ask if there are any questions before moving on.

 ---